This articles serves as a guide to unit testing Vue components.

 Unit Testing in Vue

 Since components are the building blocks of Vue (and really any SPA framework, for that matter), they are the most crucial part of your app as a whole.
-So, spend the majority of your alloted testing time writing unit tests that test your app's components.
+So, spend the majority of your allotted testing time writing unit tests that test your app's components.

 - tests are easy and fun to write